 Infusion pumps, typically syringe pumps, are used to accurately infuse very small quantities of liquid, commonly drugs.
 Infusion pumps are generally used for long-term toxicology testing of drugs by infusion into animals, usually laboratory rats.
 We sell a wide range of different types of syringe pumps and many other products for infusing samples into and collecting samples from tissues, organs and animals.
 We expanded our range of infusion pumps with the acquisition of KD Scientific in 2004.
 In May 2009, we introduced the new Harvard Apparatus PHD Ultra series of syringe pumps and in October 2009, we launched the new KDS Legato 200.
+In May 2010, we introduced the Pump 11 Elite which was a major upgrade to our best selling Pump 11 product line and in October 2010, we launched the new KDS 100 Legato.
 We also design and manufacture behavioral products used in neuroscience, cardiology, psychological and respiratory studies to evaluate the effects of situational stimuli, drugs and nutritional infusions on motor and sensory, activity and learning and test behavior.
-We expanded our behavioral product offerings with the acquisition of Panlab in October 2007.
+We expanded our behavioral product offerings with the acquisition of Panlab in October 2007 and Coulbourn Instruments in August 2010.